iagon-tech/proof-of-burn-cardano/docs/cardano-testing.md

 that is executed by the function `checkPredicate`.

-In the `testScenario`, we first make an instance `hndl1` of our proof-of-burn smart contract bounded to simulated wallet `w1`, then call the `lock` endpoint.
+In the `testScenario`, we first make an instance `hndl1` of our proof-of-burn smart contract with simulated wallet `w1`, then call the `lock` endpoint.
 We call this endpoint with two arguments: the address where to send `toAddr` value `adaValueOf 50`.
 Then it is needed to execute changes in the test blockchain environment, so we wait for one tick.
-Then we make another smart contract instance bound to simulated wallet `w2` and call endpoint `redeem`.
+Then we make another smart contract instance with simulated wallet `w2` and call endpoint `redeem`.
 The test scenario is complete.

 Then the `testPredicate` is checked.
 Here we make sure that the balance of